carpentries/instructor-training/episodes/11-practice-teaching.md

     *   "If you could pick one thing from the lesson to go over again, what would it be?"

-Specific feedback like this is more useful than a generic "that was great!" or "that was terrible!"
+Specific feedback like this is more useful than a generic "That was great!" or "That was terrible!"
 Also, writing your own feedback questions allows you to frame feedback in a way that is helpful to you - the questions above reveal what didn't work in your teaching, but